-Each player counts the total glory value of all ready characters he or she controls, factors in all active modifiers, and adds 1 to this count for each ring in his or her claimed ring pool.
+Each player counts the total glory value of all ready characters they control, factors in all active modifiers, and adds 1 to this count for each ring in their claimed ring pool.

 The players then compare their totals.
-The player with the higher total wins the glory count.
-If the totals are tied, neither player wins the glory count.
+The player with the highest total wins the glory count.
+If the highest totals are tied, no player wins the glory count.